Tetrakern/fictioneer/DOCUMENTATION.md

 ## Shared Options

 These fields and options are available in most post types, which does not mean they make sense everywhere.
+Some require certain feature to be enabled and set up, such as the Patreon integration.

 ### Extra Meta Fields